polarode/hska-go-generics/README.md

 }
 ```

-The property that is beeing tested is again, that the reversed string and the original string have the same count of words.
+The property that is being tested is again, that the reversed string and the original string have the same count of words.
 As a quick reminder, this can be tested in Haskell using quickcheck with this property:

 ```haskell